UPPS 02.02.02 - Sponsored Programs -- Post Award

 All part- and full-time staff positions on sponsored agreements are subject to the same hiring procedures as all other university positions.
 Refer to UPPS No. 04.04.03, Staff Employment for procedures on hiring personnel.

 Costs of personnel are allowable on research agreements to the extent supported by actual effort performed on the project and approved in the award budget.

 Staff and graduate students are appointed through the Human Resources Office and paid by PCR.
-The principal investigator, account manager, or their staff is responsible for the generation of the PCR and acquiring the appropriate approvals.
+The PI, account manager, or their staff is responsible for the generation of the PCR and acquiring the appropriate approvals.
 Post Award reviews all PCRs on sponsored programs.

 Refer to UPPS No. 04.04.12, Pay Above Base Annual Salary for Staff, regarding compensation in excess of base salary.

-Refer to UPPS No. 04.04.11, University Classification and Compensation Policy, for guidelines for salary adjustments.
+Refer to UPPS No. 04.04.11, University Classification and Compensation, for guidelines for salary adjustments.
 The sponsor must fund salary adjustments for personnel being paid either part- or full-time from a research contract.
 Therefore, the PI should include estimated annual salary increases in the sponsored program proposal or application.

 Review requested salary increases for consistency with those for other university personnel.
 Salary guidelines proposed by the sponsored agreement will be allowed only to the extent that compliance is maintained with the current University Pay Plan.
 The same rate of increase will be available for employees paid from sponsored program accounts as for other university employees.

 Post Award is dedicated to providing administrative support to project managers of externally-funded programs, while maintaining the fiscal integrity of the university.
 The primary responsibilities of the office include:

 review and sign contracts for sponsored agreements (refer to UPPS No. 03.04.02, Contracting Authority);